meet-projects/meetx-playbook/meetx_playbook.md

 **3. Preparation**
    - 90% "I am confident in my CS abilities
-   - 90% "I am more confident in my ability to learn difficult things."
+   - 90% "I am more capable of learning difficult things."

-**We believe these goals will be achieved by striving for the following classroom outcomes:**
+**We believe these goals can be achieved by striving for the following classroom outcomes:**

   1. Students will have had a blast
   2. Students will feel inspired and motivated after every lesson